-- California Community College students who meet all the Cal Grant eligibility requirements, have at least a 2.4 community college GPA, and meet the award’s additional requirements are guaranteed a Cal Grant to attend a four-year college.
+- California Community College students who meet all the Cal Grant eligibility requirements, have at least a 2.4 community college GPA, and meet the award’s additional requirements - (PDF) are guaranteed a Cal Grant to attend a four-year college.

 - To qualify, students also must have graduated from a California high school after June 30, 2000, have been a California resident at the time they graduated and be under the age of 28 as of December 31 of the year in which they first receive an award.